jcjackyepicbox/epic_form/README.md

 #### Development Environment

-Due to using webpack to build client and server application.
-To run dev server, you must build at least one time then run dev scripts, you must start from the base route then navigate with browser router.
-This is to enable HMR.
+Due to using webpack and webpack dev middleware to build client and server application.
+To run dev server and enalbe HMR, you must start from the base route then navigate with browser router.

 #### Production Environment

-For production environment, we have a complete setup and no limitation like dev env.
+For production environment, we have a complete setup and no limitation like development env.

-#### Trade-Offs

-To support SSR more smoothly, we use webpack to bundle client at build time.
-To support this, we advised that when start or run dev, might need to run build scripts if you switching between routes at full refresh.

 ## Learning Steps